google/shoptimizer/docs/developer-guide.md

 "lang" will control which language is used for certain optimizers that require language-specific token parsing.
 The supported language values are: "en" (English), "ja" (Japanese).
-If the "lang" parameter is not supplied, it will default to Japanese.
+If the "lang" parameter is not supplied, it will default to English.
 This directly maps to which language-specific config file is used under the config/ directory.
 These files can be edited by the user as needed.

+"country" and "currency" will control which country and currency are used for certain optimizers that set country-specific and currency-specific value.
+The default value is "us" for "country" and "usd" for "currency".

-Apart from "lang", setting any of the other parameters to true will run the associated optimizer.
+Apart from "lang", "country" and "currency", setting any of the other parameters to true will run the associated optimizer.
 If any of these parameters are not provided in the request, they will default to false.
 See section 4.
 'Available Optimizers' for descriptions of the available optimizers.

 **Request Body**